-If you would like to speak to an advisor about your application, please feel free to contact our admissions team.
-Admissions advisors can guide you step by step through the application process and are available for in-person, email, phone, and chat advising.
-Click here to connect with an advisor.
+If you would like to speak to a counselor about your application, please feel free to contact our admissions team.
+Admissions counselors can guide you step by step through the application process and are available for in-person, email, phone and chat advising.
+Connect with a counselor!

 What documents are required with my application?

 For first-year admissions: First-year students will need to submit official transcripts for the last 4 years of high school.
-Review the FAQ's transcipts section for more information.
+Review the FAQ’s transcripts section for more information.